Jump to section

 Panacur (also referred to as Panacur C) is a deworming medication for dogs.
 This broad-spectrum parasiticide is used to treat a range of internal parasites, including hookworms, roundworms, whipworms, and some types of tapeworms.
 It’s also sometimes used to treat lungworm infections and giardia.
 Keep reading for more information on the dosage, efficacy, and side effects of Panacur for dogs.

-Panacur is available as granules, a liquid suspension, and a paste.
+Panacur for dogs is available as granules and a liquid suspension.
 According to the product label on Panacur C granules, the daily dose for Panacur C is 50 mg per kg (22.7 mg per pound) of body weight.
 Consult your veterinarian if you need advice on the appropriate dosage amount for your pet.